AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/firewall-overview.md

  <tbody>
   <tr>
    <td role="rowheader">Specific IP addresses and domains to allow</td>
-   <td> <p>The article <a href="../../administration-and-setup/get-started-wf-administration/configure-your-firewall.md" class="MCXref xref">Configure your firewall's allowlist</a> contains the list of IP addresses and domains that your organization must add to its allowlist. </p> <p>Your network administrator might not have access to the "Configure your firewall" article.
+   <td> <p>The article <a href="../../administration-and-setup/get-started-wf-administration/configure-your-firewall.md" class="MCXref xref">Configure your firewall's allowlist</a> contains the list of IP addresses and domains that your organization must add to its allowlist. </p> <p>Your network administrator might not have access to the "Configure your firewall's allowlist" article.
 In that case, you must provide it to them.
 We do not recommend printing a hard (paper) copy.
 A digital copy allows your network administrator to copy and paste the addresses, which is quicker and more accurate than typing from a hard copy.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Your cluster</td>
-   <td>To locate your organization's cluster, see <a href="#view-your-organization-s-cluster-and-workfront-plan" class="MCXref xref">View your organization's cluster and Workfront plan</a></td>
+   <td>To locate your organization's cluster, see <a href="#view-your-organization-s-cluster-and-workfront-plan" class="MCXref xref">View your organization's cluster and Workfront plan</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Your Workfront Plan</td>